bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ========================

 -  ``coverage_interval`` Regions covered by sequencing.
-Influences GATK options for filtering [exome, genome, regional]
+Influences GATK options for filtering.
+GATK will use Variant Quality Score Recalibration when set to 'genome', otherwise we apply hard filters. [exome, genome, regional]
--  ``coverage_depth`` Depth of sequencing coverage.
-Influences GATK variant calling and selection of super-high coverage regions to exclude.
-Low coverage is generally 10x or less. [high, low, super-high]
+- ``coverage_depth_max`` Maximum depth of coverage.
+We downsample coverage regions with more than this value to approximately the specified coverage.
+Actual coverage depth per position will be higher since we downsample reads based on shared start positions, although some callers like GATK can also downsample to exactly this coverage per position.
+This controls memory usage in highly repetitive regions like centromeres.
+Defaults to 10000.
+Set to 0 (or false or null) to do no downsampling.
+-  ``coverage_depth_min`` Minimum depth of coverage.
+Regions will less reads will not get called.
+Defaults to 4.
+Setting lower than 4 will trigger low-depth calling options for GATK.
 -  ``ploidy`` Ploidy of called reads.
 Defaults to 2 (diploid).

 Variant calling